duocircle/phishredirector/README.md

 ## Usage

+- Update your CNAME to point to your new webserver
+- Ensure that SSL is enabled
+- Copy and paste an existing re-written link and check your logs to see if your new server processed the request.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.